frdedynamics/hvl_robotics_website/_pages/shared_pages/ur-related-pages/ur3-machine-tending.md

 Also, take a look at palletize/de-palletize options on the UR5e for thebuilt-in template.

-## [Combine everything to a complete machine tending program]{.title-ref}
+### Combine everything to a complete machine tending program

-Using the above programs as subprograms or copy/paste source, make aprogram to open the door, fetch the workpiece, place them in a grid,feed the machine a new workpiece and close the door.
-Wait until itsfinished.
+Using the above programs as subprograms or copy/paste source, make a program to open the door, fetch the workpiece, place them in a grid, feed the machine a new workpiece and close the door.
+Wait until it's finished.
 And repeat.
 One workpiece at a time.

 {.align-center}